lfloris/openshift-dev-training/Labs/Lab06-WebUI-application-deployments/creating-a-deploymentconfig-ex-1.md

 ![](img/deploy-image-name-ex-1.png)

-This gives you some information about the immage, including some potential security risks.
+This gives you some information about the image, including some potential security risks.
 In this example the container runs as the root user.
 At this point, as a developer, if you know that you don't have the capabilities to run this container image, you would typically address the issues by creating a new base image and uploading to the target repository, in this case `quay.io`.

 You will need to apply the `anyuid` Security Context Constraint (SCC) to your project to allow the container to work correctly.
 Security Context Constraints will be covered in a later lab.
 To add the `anyuid` SCC to your project, you would run the following command